blahcat/blahcat.github.io/content/2019-03-17-small-dumps-in-the-big-pool.md

 <script src="https://gist.github.com/hugsy/8df0843e8556f557308cd014fec0fda3.js"></script>

-The accute observer may notice that only `THREAD_SET_LIMITED_INFORMATION` class information is used.
+The acute observer may notice that only `THREAD_SET_LIMITED_INFORMATION` class information is used.
 Therefore setting thread name with `ThreadNameInformation` is an operation that is not considered privileged and should work very reliably, just like `THREAD_QUERY_LIMITED_INFORMATION` to retrieve the thread name.

 ![image_alt](/assets/images/small-pool/setthreadname-1.png)